 So I've Got AdWords Keywords Down—Now What?

-This sophisticated tool allows you to compare your Performance Grader score with competitors in similar spend brackets, giving you a sense as to where you fit into the competitive landscape.
+This sophisticated tool allows you to compare your account performance with competitors in similar spend brackets, giving you a sense as to where you fit into the competitive landscape.
+Plus, your report offers actionable tips to improve your results.

 Common AdWords Keyword Questions

 Didn't find what you were looking for?
-Here are some of the most common questions on Adwords keyword.
+Here are some of the most common questions about Adwords keywords.

-Is there a limit on the amount of Adwords keywords I can have in an AdWords account?
+Is there a limit on the amount of Adwords keywords I can have in my AdWords account?

 The AdWords keywords limit is 10,000 keywords per ad group.
 You can have up to 20,000 ad groups per campaign, and 100,000 campaigns per account.
 However, that does not mean you can have up to 20 trillion keywords - the maximum number of keywords per account is 5 million (active and paused).